 - Unto Us a Son and Daughter Are Born — "For to us a child is born, to us a son is given, and the government will be on his shoulders.
 And he will be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace."
 The fulfillment of this was not part of a set of twins, much less fraternal twins.

-- Voice of the Legion — While the Gerasene demon certainly inspired many of the examples, there is no indication that he spoke with a Reverb of Doom.
+- Voice of the Legion — While the Gerasene demon certainly inspired many of the examples, there is no indication that he spoke with a reverb.

 - The Walls Are Closing In — The trope name was inspired by lyrics lifted from the pre-chorus to the Linkin Park song "Crawling;" however, the phrase's use in the song is intended to be metaphorical and describe the narrator's nervous breakdown—not to convey that he's caught in a Death Trap where the walls literally close in and threaten to crush a character.